parameterizeit/starter-academic/content/publication/jones-2022-methecolevol/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: `Rcompadre` and `Rage`—Two R packages to facilitate the use of the COMPADRE and COMADRE databases and calculation of life-history traits from matrix population models
+title: Rcompadre and Rage—Two R packages to facilitate the use of the COMPADRE and COMADRE databases and calculation of life-history traits from matrix population models
 subtitle: ''
 summary: ''
 authors: